KippAD/html-css-project/TESTING.md

 <p align="center"><img src="assets/readme-images/about-us.jpeg" width="75%" alt="Responsive displays of about us section"></p>

-- Images responsive until tablet devices, where they are removed from the display.
+- Images responsive until tablet sized viewports, where they are removed from the display.
-- Text panel expands on smaller devices to keep readability.
+- Text panel expands on smaller devices to maintain readability.

 ### **Menu**
 ---

 <p align="center"><img src="assets/readme-images/menu.jpeg" width="75%" alt="Responsive displays of menu section"></p>

-- Menu adjusts from side by side to stack on top one another on smaller laptop devices.
+- Menu adjusts changes from side by side to stack on top one another on smaller laptop devices.
 - Becomes accordion on tablet and smaller devices, with text dropping down upon the box being clicked and an animated arrow rotating 90 degrees.

 ### **Schedule**